Afghan Tatars: History

 Afghan Tatars claim descent from Tatar nomads who joined the Golden Horde and came to Afghanistan, first settling in Afghan Turkestan.
 They are primarily rural nomads, mostly residing in Samangan and Balkh in Afghan Turkestan.
 They are also found in various other provinces of Afghanistan.
 Local community leaders of the Afghan Tatars estimate that their population is around 100,000 people, although there hasn't been an Afghan census in decades.
 The Afghan Tatar language today is critically endangered, with only a very small minority speaking the language.
 The majority of Afghan Tatars adopted the language of the region they settled in, such as Dari, Pashto, Turkmen, Tajik or Uzbek.
 They have lived a remote and secluded life for the majority of their history.

 The Afghan Tatars are mostly Hanafi Sunnis with a Shia minority.
 It has been reported that Afghan Tatars are moderate and do not support extremist or fundamentalist principles, although it is not certain.
 In the past, they have fought in many local conflicts.
 The Taliban has been opposed to Afghan Tatar traditions, having invaded the homes of Afghan Tatars, burning their books, and destroying much cultural heritage.

 The Afghan Tatar community had a role in preserving the Buddhas of Bamiyan from the Taliban, which they considered a part of their heritage.
 Most Afghan Tatars followed Islam, although they were not strict.
-Afghan Tatars regularly ate pork, celebrated the spring festival Yilgayaq, and honored their traditional saints.
+Afghan Tatars regularly celebrated the spring festival Yilgayaq, and honored their traditional saints.